Can I Be On My Parents Car Insurance If The Car Is In My Name?

 Conclusion

-In contrast to health insurance, there’s no age limit on how long you can stay under your parents’ car insurance policy.
-The main limitations are that you must be inhabiting a similar location as them and your parents must be proprietors of the car.
+Unlike health insurance, there’s no age limit for how long you can remain on your parents’ car insurance.
+The main requirements are sharing the same address and your parents owning the vehicle.